rmkasendwa/swagger-to-ts/README.md

 - `-rONS, --request-operation-name-source`: Specifies the source for the request operation name.
 Valid values are 'path' and 'operationId'.
 If not provided, the default value is 'path'.
 - `-gTC, --generate-tsed-controllers`: Generates controllers for the Ts.ED framework.
 If not provided, the default value is 'false'.
 - `-tADIP, --tsed-authenticate-decorator-import-path`: Specifies the import path for the Ts.ED @Authenticate decorator.
 If not provided, the default value is '@tsed/common'.
+- `-niTFVS, --no-infer-type-from-validation-schema`: Disables the automatic inference of TypeScript types from the validation schema.
+If not provided, the default value is 'false'.

 #### Examples